alexmacarthur/macarthur-me-gatsby/src/pages/posts/build-your-own-simple-lazy-loading-functionality-in-wordpress/index.md

 	lozad(myElements).observe();
 ');
 ```
-In this case, Lozad will watch for any images that are children to `#container`.
+If we set things up this way, Lozad will watch for any images that are children to `#main`.

-**Our next step is to add our target class to every image we want to lazy load, as well as change the `src` attribute to `data-src`.** This will prevent the browser from loading the images by default (which would block the rest of the page from rendering), and only do so when `lozad` changes `data-src` back to `src`, which will happen when images come into view.
+**Our next step is to add our target class to every image we want to lazy load, as well as change the `src` attribute to `data-src`.** This will prevent the browser from loading the images by default (which would block the rest of the page from rendering), and only do so when `lozad` changes `data-src` back to `src`, which will happen when users scroll to those images.

 For any images on custom pages outside of the WordPress database, it's pretty easy to set up the attributes we need.
 Just manually do it.
 Unfortunately, working with the images that are stored in the database will require that we filter everything via `the_content` hook.
-I don't _love_ the idea of having to filter post content like this, but if you're properly caching your site like you should be, this is less of an issue.
+I don't _love_ the idea of having to filter post content like this, but if you're properly caching your site like you should be, this is less of an issue, at least in terms of performance.

 ```php
 add_filter('the_content', function ($content) {